This post may contain affiliate links. Read the full disclosure here.

 Ok, so I hope I’ve made it pretty clear that taking care of your plants will be waaaay easier if they’re potted in pots with drainage holes.

-But now what do we do with the hole-less pots we have leftover?
+But now what do we do with the hole-less pots we have left over?

-Repurpose them
+1 – Repurpose them

 A plant pot is only a pot that some dumbass has put a plant in.
 Take the plant out, and you have a pot, with a million potential uses.
 I shall list a few here for your convenience: